maegul/ResGuides-Plotly/README.md

 This course is modular.
 Each section is independent.
 You can pick and choose from them.

 ###Section 1 — Plotting Online
-Details plotly's online plotting tool and hosting service.
+Plotly's online plotting tool and hosting service.

 ###Section 2 - Plotting Offline
+Plotly's offline plotting with *Matlab*, *Python* or *R*.